-Last chance for Glastonbury tickets as final resale goes live today – latest
+Glastonbury resale tickets sell out in six minutes – live

-Glastonbury resale: Tickets go on sale today ahead of festival headlined by Elton John and Arctic Monkeys
+Glastonbury resale: Tickets sold out in six minutes ahead of festival headlined by Elton John and Arctic Monkeys

 Music fans scramble to secure their spot at the 2023 festival

-It’s only a matter of months before Worthy Farm is transformed into a festival site with the return of Glastonbury this summer.
+In just two months, Worthy Farm is transformed into a festival site with the return of Glastonbury this summer.

 Now in its 51st year, Glastonbury 2023 will take place in Somerset between Wednesday and Sunday, 21 – 25 June.